Next Open Day - Saturday 2nd February 10am - 1pm

 Philosophy literally means ‘the love of wisdom’.
-If you enjoy puzzling over the great issues of our lives and you are curious about encountering new ideas, then you should consider Philosophy.
-It is highly regarded as an academic A Level subject by the UK’s top universities, as it develops your evaluative skills through debate of the great issues in Philosophy.
-We will encourage you to examine your own beliefs, values and ideas while exploring some of life’s ultimate questions.
+If you enjoy puzzling over the great issues of our lives and are curious about encountering new ideas, then you should consider Philosophy.
+It is highly regarded as an academic A Level subject by Britain’s top universities, as it develops your evaluative skills through debate of the great issues in Philosophy.
+At Cardinal Newman, we will encourage you to examine your own beliefs, values and ideas while exploring some of life’s ultimate questions.

-At least two 5s and three 4s at GCSE, including at least a 6 in both GCSE English Language and GCSE Maths.
+At least two 5s and three 4s at GCSE, including at least a 6 in both English Language and Maths.

 Philosophy goes very well with Humanities and Social Science subjects where ideas are explored and analysed.
 It also goes well with any essay based subject due to the skills developed on the course.